XIII (2003 video game)

 XIII is a first-person shooter video game, loosely based on the first five volumes of the 1984 Belgian graphic novel series of the same name.
-Developed and published by Ubisoft, it was released in November 2003 for Microsoft Windows, PlayStation 2, and GameCube; an Xbox version of the game, released at the same time, was developed by Southend Interactive, while an OS X version was developed by Zonic, published by Feral Interactive, and released the following year in June 2004.
+Developed and published by Ubisoft, it was released in November 2003 for Microsoft Windows, PlayStation 2, and GameCube; an Xbox version of the game, released at the same time, was developed by Southend Interactive, while an OS X version was developed by Zonic, published by Feral Interactive, and released in June 2004.

 Designed with a comic book-style, cel-shaded presentation, the game incorporates single-player and multiplayer game modes.
 The game's main story focuses on a confused and amnesic man who searches for his identity after being found stranded on a beach.
 He slowly finds himself caught up in a conspiracy by a group who aims to overthrow the government.
-The protagonist being the one who had assassinated the President of the United States, and is wanted by the FBI.
+The protagonist assassinated the President of the United States, and is wanted by the FBI.

-XIII received mixed reviews and sold poorly upon release, suspending plans for a sequel, but gathered a cult following.
-It also received a follow-up game for mobile phones entitled XIII^{2}: Covert Identity, and a re-imagining of the game as a point-and-click adventure entitled XIII: Lost Identity in October 2011.
-A remake of the original game, for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One, was released on November 10, 2020.
+XIII received mixed reviews and sold poorly upon release, suspending plans for a sequel.
+However, the game has sinced gathered a cult following.
+It also received a follow-up game for mobile phones entitled XIII^{2}: Covert Identity, and a re-imagining of the game as a hidden object game entitled XIII: Lost Identity in October 2011.
+A remake of the original game for Nintendo Switch, PlayStation 4, Windows and Xbox One was released on November 10, 2020.

 Gameplay

 XIII is a first-person shooter with elements of stealth and action in certain missions.
 The game centers on the main character, named XIII, who has awakened with amnesia.
 He uses a variety of weapons and gadgets to uncover the mystery of his identity throughout the 13 chapters and 34 missions.
-The characters and weaponry in XIII are cel-shaded, giving a deliberately comic book style appearance, including onomatopoeic words contained in bubbles for sound effects.
-It uses Unreal Engine 2 because it was "really strong for level design" and allowed development "across all platforms using one engine".
-The graphics were compared with Jet Set Radio Future and Auto Modellista.
-The developer felt that the appearance reflected the comic book and innovated in its portrayal of violence; blood splatters are shown in a cartoon manner.

 XIII includes 16 weapons, from a knife to a bazooka, an Uzi to an M60.
 Objects such as bottles, chairs, or brooms may be used as weapons.
 Kevlar gear, helmets and first aid boxes are scattered throughout the map.
 People can be taken as hostages or as human shields, preventing enemies from firing on the protagonist.
 Lock picks are used to unlock doors and grapnels to climb on walls.
 Through the "sixth sense", XIII can hear enemies behind walls with the aid of "tap-tap-tap" signals.
 Stealth operations include strangling enemies or hiding dead bodies.
 Comic strip-style insets pop up at the top when a headshot is performed or serve as clues or tips for the player.